angular/angular/aio/content/guide/router-tutorial-toh.md

 Some developers skip the routing module when the configuration is minimal and merge the routing configuration directly into the companion module (for example, `AppModule`).

-Most apps should implement a routing module for consistency.
+Most applications should implement a routing module for consistency.
 It keeps the code clean when configuration becomes complex.
 It makes testing the feature module easier.
 Its existence calls attention to the fact that a module is routed.